 Overview

-Chisholm practices in the areas of estate planning and probate, including probate conservatorship and guardianship proceedings, real estate law, focusing on residential closings, corporate law, including the formation of limited liability companies, partnerships, corporations, and creditors rights, focusing on bankruptcy representation.
+Chisholm practices estate planning and probate, including probate conservatorship and guardianship proceedings, real estate law, focusing on residential closings, corporate law, including the formation of limited liability companies, partnerships, corporations, and creditors’ rights, focusing on bankruptcy representation.

-Chisholm was named one of the Best Lawyers in America 2021, 2022, 2023 and 2024.
+Chisholm was named one of the Best Lawyers in America in 2021, 2022, 2023, 2024, and 2025.
 She is a member of the Savannah Bar Association and the State Bar of Georgia.
-She is a member of the Estate Planning Council, a director of Georgia Legal Services Foundation, past president of the Savannah Community Foundation, secretary of the Beehive Foundation and the Ships of the Sea Maritime Museum, and trustee for the Georgia Historical Society.
+She is a member and past president of the Estate Planning Council, a past director of Georgia Legal Services Foundation, past president of the Savannah Community Foundation, secretary of the Beehive Foundation and the Ships of the Sea Maritime Museum, and trustee for the Telfair Museum.
 Chisholm is also a past member of the Executive Committee of the Savannah Bar Association and past director of the Coastal Bankruptcy Law Institute.
+She also currently serves as the Chancellor of St. John’s Episcopal Church.